extra-p/extrap-gpr/README.md

 }
 ```

-Please cite the version of Extra-P used for the evaluation of this paper in your publications if it helps your research using:
+Please cite the version of Extra-P used for the evaluation of this work in your publications if it helps your research using:

 ```
 @software{ritter_2023_10086772,